 It’s super gross!

-Recently I did a post on the 12 best paints to use for furniture, and one brand I left off that list was Country Chic paint.
+I wrote a post on the 12 best paints to use for furniture, and one brand I left off that list was Country Chic Paint.

 I had never used it–had never really even heard of it.

 But they emailed me asking if I wanted “free paint.”

 Well, nothing is free, but since I’m supposed to be “in-the-know” about all these different products and how well they do or don’t work, I agreed to try it out to see how it stacks up again other furniture paint.
 At least I wouldn’t have to pay for it out of pocket (#brightside!!).

 And this wooden trash can was the perfect small project to test it out!

 I normally use Purdy paint brushes because they’re synthetic and so smooth and I tend to love modern finishes without a lot of brush strokes.

 But this time, I used some chip brushes with natural bristles lying around in my supplies and decided to use it.

 The bristles left some texture behind in the brush strokes, which later ended up being a good thing!

 A little spotty, but not unusual with 1 coat of paint.
 Most paints require 2 coats.